signs a narcissist is cheating

 9 – They start giving you The Silent Treatment with increasing frequency.
 (Often fabricated by them so they can leave without explanation and visit their affair partner).

-10 – You find texts and emails indicating there is funny business going on.
-And no, it’s not a wrong number, a phone fantasy with no action going on, or an “old” partner that suddenly started contacting them out of the blue.
+10—You find texts and emails indicating that there is funny business going on.
+And no, it’s not a wrong number, a phone fantasy with no action, or an “old” partner who suddenly started contacting them out of the blue.
 They’re cheating.

 Faulty Moral Decision Making